monsterkrampe/proof-library/README.md

-# Proof Library
+# Existential Rules in Lean

-This is a collection of some definitions, results, and proofs written up in LEAN 4.
+This is a collection of some definitions, results, and proofs around Existential Rules (aka.
+Tuple-Generating Dependencies) with disjunctions and the Chase algorithm written up in LEAN 4.
-Mostly, these are vaguely related to my own research.
+Mostly, these the formalizations related to my own research.
-I started this project in my free time to get some hands on experience with lean.

-As a first milestone, this repo contains a formalization of the restricted chase in `ProofLibrary/ChaseSequence.lean` and a proof that the result of such a sequence is a universal model.
-(This is a fundamental and well-known result in my field of research.)
+As a first milestone, this repo contains a somewhat generalized formalization of the chase on disjunctive existential rules in `ProofLibrary/ChaseSequence`.
+The generalized definition captures both the skolem and restricted chase at the same time.
+The definition of the chase for disjunctive rules involves (possibly) infinite trees of finite degree.

+Some key results around this definition have already been formalized:
+- The result of the chase is a universal model set (which is the fundamental property of this algorithm).
+- A chase sequence without alternative matches on rules without disjunctions yields a universal model that is a core.
+- If a rule set is model-faithful acyclic (MFA), then every chase sequence on every database terminates.

 ## Notes on Setup